Africa Slum Tours

 Things to keep in mind on Africa slum tours

 It is important to remember that the towns you visit on Africa slum tours are people’s homes and therefore your visits should be conducted respectfully.
 Excessive photography is unnecessary.
 It is best to capture the sights with your own eyes, not through a lens.
-Your kindness and respect will be returned by those living in Africa’s slums.
+Your kindness and respect will be returned by those living here.

 Whilst African slum tours are a controversial subject, it is important to remember that they do provide employment and income for the people living there.
 Individuals can be employed as tour guides for the slums and craft-workers producing souvenirs have an opportunity to sell their goods to visiting tourists.
 A percentage of the revenue from slum tours is usually invested back into the community, benefiting those living there.

-Our tours provide visitors with the chance to gain a better understanding of African culture.
+Our tours provide you with a better understanding of African culture

 Our Africa slum tours are all about educating tourists and showing them that despite what the media portrays, there is more to the people living in African slums than poverty.
 Visit our Africa tours page for more information about the different slum tours we offer in various African countries.